-they fall outside the purview of the attorney-client privilege.
+Similarly, cases involving the Internal Revenue Service (IRS) have concluded that agency general counsel opinions are properly classified as agency legal materials that cannot be withheld because they fall outside the purview of the attorney-client privilege.
 At the IRS, the Chief Counsel's Office produces a great deal of work product, including "Field Service Advice Memoranda" and General Counsel Memos, which were the subject of D.C.
-Circuit opinions.418
+Circuit opinions.421

 As for Field Service Advice Memoranda (FSAs), these documents are prepared within Chief Counsel's national office in response to requests for legal guidance from field attorneys within the Chief Counsel's Office or the IRS field personnel (i.e., field attorneys, revenue agents, and appeals officers).
 The requests usually seek guidance with respect to a specific taxpayer's situation.
-FSAs are used to ensure "that field personnel apply the law correctly and uniformly."
-Puzzlingly, FSAs were not "formally binding on IRS field personnel who request them."
-In fact, the Tax Analyst court could not determine whether FSAs bound field attorneys within the Chief Counsel's Office.
-PSAs were both "held in high regard" and "generally followed."
-The Tax Analyst Court concluded that FSAs represented a body of "law" given their function of promoting national uniformity within the IRS on "significant questions of tax law."
-Indeed, "[t]he Office of Chief Counsel legal conclusions" constituted "agency law, even if . . . not formally binding," "because FSAs are "routinely used" and relied upon by field personnel."
-FSAs are "considered statements of the agency's legal position."
-As a prepared within the IRS on "significant questions" in the IRS on "significant general legal conclusions" constituted "agency law, even if . . . not formally binding," because FSAs are "routinely used" and relied upon by field personnel."
-FSAs are "considered statements of the agency's legal position."
+FSAs are used to ensure "that field personnel apply the law correctly and uniformly."422 Puzzlingly, FSAs were not "formally binding on IRS field personnel who request them."423 In fact, the Tax Analyst court could not determine whether FSAs bound field attorneys within the Chief Counsel's Office.424 Nevertheless, the government acknowledged that FSAs were both "held in high regard" and "generally followed."425 The Tax Analyst Court concluded that FSAs represented a body of "law" given their function of promoting national uniformity within the IRS on "significant questions of tax law."426 Indeed, "[t]he Office of Chief Counsel legal conclusions" constituted "agency law, even if . . . not formally binding," "because FSAs are "routinely used" and relied upon by field personnel."
+FSAs are "considered statements of the agency's legal position."427